How to Best Advocate for Your Child with Autism

 We understand firsthand the struggles that parents and caregivers face when trying to advocate for a child with autism.
 Believe it or not, children with autism have unlimited possibilities.
 The degree of success a child with autism will have depends greatly upon early intervention and appropriate educational support.

 Parents and providers should never view any challenge that they are presented with as hopeless.
 Everyone has hurdles to overcome in both collaboration and communication with the people you trust to treat your child, but it worth the effort.

-What can you do?
-Make sure that your child has an IEP.
+- Make sure that your child has an IEP.
 The Individualized Educational Plan (IEP) is a very powerful document, more powerful than most parents realize.
 IEPs that are well written can drive your child’s educational program as well as provide the documentation that is needed if a situation happens where your child is not making progress.

 - Be informed and prepared.
 Learn as much as you can about autism, treatment, and the rights of your child.
 Many school districts do have funds for parent education.
 Inquire about parent training and educational opportunities.

 - Communicate clearly.
 Make sure you understand what is being communicated to you by the schools.
 Try to communicate from a non-emotional place during IEP and other parent meetings and clearly state your child’s needs.

 - IEP meetings can often become heated.
 Try to remain calm, clearly state your child’s needs, and focus on the present and future rather than the past.
 Remember, collaboration is key to your child’s success.
 All parties must remain calm, focused, and remember that the child’s needs are what’s most important.